GSA/digitalgov.gov/content/post/2015-01-28-the-api-briefing-nasa-and-usps-explore-the-holographic-computing-frontier.md

 date: 2015-01-28 10:00:30 -0400
 title: 'The API Briefing\: NASA and USPS Explore the Holographic Computing Frontier'
-summary: 'Big news in the technology world as Microsoft unveiled HoloLens and Microsoft&rsquo;s use of holographic computing in the upcoming Windows 10 release.
+summary: 'Big news in the technology world as Microsoft unveiled HoloLens and Microsoft’suse of holographic computing in the upcoming Windows 10 release.
 Holographic computing or augmented reality uses computer-generated images that are overlaid on real world videos.
 For example, a user can view a car through their smartphone.
 An app can project information such as'
 authors: [bbrantley]
 categories:
   - API